DataDog/documentation/content/en/continuous_integration/setup_tests/java.md

 |--------------------------|--------------------------|------------|-------------------------------------------------------------------|
 | `dd.prioritization.type` | `DD_PRIORITIZATION_TYPE` | `FAST_LANE` | Set to `ENSURE_TRACE` to avoid dropping tests spans by the tracer. |

-All [Datadog Tracer configuration][5] options can be used to during test phase.
+All [Datadog tracer configuration][5] options can be used to during test phase.

 ### Recommended configuration